Pixel Game Maker MV: Cross-platform support

 Pixel Game Maker MV at time of release could only produce games for Windows OS.
 However, since version 1.0.3 the engine could export games suitable for the Nintendo Switch.
-Developers are required to enter into a partnership with Kodakawa Corporation to release games on the Nintendo platform, which supports resolutions of 1280:720.
+Developers are required to enter into a partnership with Kadokawa Corporation to release games on the Nintendo platform, which supports resolutions of 1280:720.
 The same approach has been used by the company in connection with games selected as winners of their so-called "Pixel Game Maker MV Game Development Challenge," that are periodic competitions in which the winning contestants would be required to sign a publishing agreement that allows Kadokawa to publish the game on their behalf and produce derivative work.
 In those challenges, resolutions of 640:360 were also supported provided that the display size was doubled.
+Since 2021, games can be designed for the arcade using exA-Arcadia's custom version which supports arcade features like 1 frame input lag, coins & credits and arcade controls.
+Developers are required to enter into a contract with exA-Arcadia to release games on the arcade platform.

 Scripting

-Pixel Game Maker MV uses a proprietary scripting language called "ActionScript" for programming game logic and behavior.
+Pixel Game Maker MV uses a proprietary scripting language called "ActionScript" (no relation to Adobe's ActionScript language) for programming game logic and behavior.
 This language is specific to the engine and is designed to be easy to use for beginners while also offering more advanced capabilities for experienced developers.
 The language is based on visual programming using event-driven logic, allowing users to create game elements and behaviors without the need for traditional coding.
 Additionally, Pixel Game Maker MV supports the use of external plugins and libraries, which can be written in a variety of programming languages such as C++ or JavaScript.